-The First-Year Writing office at the University of Connecticut recognizes courses equivalent to First-Year Writing courses in breadth, scope, and credits.
-You may be eligible for a waiver for ENGL 1010 or 1011 if you have equivalent coursework in writing courses at another accredited institution.
+The First-Year Writing Program at the University of Connecticut reviews some courses for their equivalency to First-Year Writing courses in breadth, scope, and credits.
+You may be eligible to petition to have a second course deemed equivalent to a first-year writing course, which may complete the 6-credit requirement for First-Year Writing.
+If a student has a total of 6 first-year writing course credits, the student may not need to enroll in ENGL 1007, 1010, or 1011 so long as all 6 credits represent equivalent coursework in writing courses at another accredited institution.

 - We cannot process Writing Course Equivalency Reviews submitted after the semester has begun for classes already in session.

 - The information on this page pertains to UConn Storrs only.
 For Course Equivalency Reviews at other campuses, please contact the campus Writing Coordinator at those locations (see "Contact Information" at the bottom of the page).

 Are You Eligible for a Course Equivalency Review?

 A student is eligible to petition for a Writing Course Equivalency Review if either condition #1 or condition #2 (the full condition) is met:

 - the student has completed two semesters of composition at another university, and has received six total transfer credits labeled either ENGL 91002 or ENGL 91003 (listed under “equivalent course” on the transfer credit evaluation).
 The UConn Transfer Credit Office will award credit automatically if the student has six credits with both 91002 and 91003 represented in the credit allocation; OR,